 Continue reading “Sight Village 2016”

-This old adventure goes all the way back to when I was 14 years old, and I went with my classmates (all of us visually impaired) on a field trip to Snowdonia in North Wales.
+So this first post goes all the way back to when I was 14 years old, and I went with my classmates (all of us visually impaired) on a field trip to Snowdonia in North Wales.
 We had a fabulous time, and it would be lovely to go back one day.

 Fortunately, our teachers put together a diary of the trip that we were all given a copy of, and many years later I scanned it into my computer for posterity, using OCR software to help me convert it into text.
 So here is that diary, along with a few of the photos I took at the time.
 I hope you enjoy!